-Under the Income Tax Act, 1961, a Notional rent is the rent that you have presumably earned even if the property is not let out.
-The provision was made to discourage taxpayers to leave their houses vacant, and encourage supply of properties for tenants instead.
+Under the Income Tax Act, 1961, a Notional rent is a rent that you have presumably earned even if the property is not let out.
+The provision was made to discourage taxpayers to leave their houses vacant and encourage the supply of properties for tenants instead.
 For FY2018-19, you can claim one of the houses you own as self-occupied.
-For the second house, you have to pay notional rent; even you have not rented out the property.
+For the second house, you have to pay notional rent; even if you have not rented out the property.

 NOTE: The provision of paying notional rent on the second house as per the Interim Budget this year; will be effective from FY2019-20.

 Notional rent is calculated based on the property’s annual value.
 This is the expected rental value of the property at a certain point of a year.
 Concepts such as municipal value, standard rent, and fair rent are taken into account to calculate this value.
 You can deduct municipal taxes from your property’s annual rental value to calculate the notional rent.

 - Fair Rent: It is the rent, that a similar property can fetch in a similar or the same locality.

 - Municipal Value: It is the rental value calculated by the relevant authority of the municipality.

 - Standard Rent: It is the fixed rent as applicable under the Rent Control Act.
 If such law applies, the landlord is not allowed to charge a rent higher than what the law permits.